Lattice structure of Weyl groups via representation theory of preprojective algebras: Preliminaries

 \begin{example} The left picture in Figure~\ref{A2 fig} shows the weak order on permutations in $S_3$ (the Weyl group of type $A_2$).

-The right picture in Figure~\ref{A2 fig} shows the set $\sttilt\Pi$ for $\Pi$ of type $A_2$, arranged in generation order.
+The right picture in Figure~\ref{A2 fig} shows the set $\sttilt\Pi$ for $\Pi$ of type $A_2$, arranged in generation order, where bars mean direct sums.
 We show in red the meet-irreducible elements of $W$ and the join-irreducible elements of $\sttilt\Pi$.
 The two pictures are arranged so that the map $w\to I(w)$ is accomplished by a translation of the page. \end{example}

 \begin{example} Figure~\ref{A3 fig} shows the weak order on permutations in $S_4$ (the Weyl group of type $A_3$) and $\sttilt\Pi$ for $\Pi$ of type $A_3$, with the same conventions as described in Example~\ref{A2 ex}.